JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 It uses the cached compilation results for unchanged source files during subsequent compilations, making them complete faster, especially with small changes.

-To enable incremental compilation for development binaries, add the following line to the project’s `gradle.properties` or `local.properties`:
+To enable incremental compilation for development binaries, add the following line to the project's `gradle.properties` or `local.properties`:

 ```properties